 * Bayer seeks to cut debt in wake of Monsanto takeover (Adds detail, context)

 FRANKFURT, Nov 26 (Reuters) - Bayer will discuss selling certain consumer health brands at a supervisory board meeting this week and will also review options for its animal health division, people close to the matter said.

-The company will also discuss its longer term strategy at the meeting - including the future of its animal health division - as part of efforts to bolster its finances after its $63 billion takeover of seeds group Monsanto, the people said.
+The company will look at its longer term strategy at the meeting as part of efforts to bolster its finances after a $63 billion takeover of seeds group Monsanto, the people said.

 "Bayer is planning to divest consumer health brands in certain countries where it deems its business to be too small to thrive in the long term," one of the sources said.

 Standard & Poor's cut Bayer's credit rating to triple-B in the wake of the Monsanto deal and Bayer has said it would reduce debt to return to a single A rating over the long term.

 The animal health business, the largest maker of flea and tick control products for cats and dogs, needs to grow to compete with larger rivals but Bayer lacks the financial firepower to sponsor big moves, one of the sources said.

 While the future of this business will be discussed at the meeting, a formal decision may be taken later, the person said.